fau-is/patway-net/README.md

 For BPI2012 and Hospital Billing, we use the preprocessed versions, namely "bpic2012_O_ACCEPTED-COMPLETE" and "hospital_billing_2.csv", shared by [Teinemaa et al. (2018)](https://github.com/irhete/predictive-monitoring-benchmark).

-# Hyperparameter Settings for BPI2012
+# Hyperparameter Settings for BPI2012 (for seed 15)
 ![Hyperparameters](hyperparameters.JPG?raw=true "Hyperparameter settings")

-# Hyperparameter Settings for Hospital Billing
+# Hyperparameter Settings for Hospital Billing (for seed 15)
 ![Hyperparameters](hyperparameters.JPG?raw=true "Hyperparameter settings")